johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `(tai->posix `*instant*`)`

-Converts an instant to the corresponding Posix timespec.
+Converts an instant to the corresponding timespec.
 Because instants are inexact numbers, the correspondence is inexact.

 `(posix->tai `*timespec leapsec*`)`

-Converts a Posix timespec to the corresponding instant.
+Converts a timespec to the corresponding instant.
 Because instants are inexact numbers, the correspondence is inexact.

 The *timespec* can refer ambiguously